-One of the biggest mistakes that most parents make when it comes to developing children that are good learners is to limit their learning to the classroom. while it’s true that classroom learning is instructional, intellectually, socially, and academically enriching, it’s the learning at home or outside the classroom that motivates the children to learn life’s lessons.
+One of the biggest mistakes that most parents make when it comes to developing children that are good learners is to limit their learning to the classroom. while it’s true that classroom learning is instructional, intellectually, socially, and academically enriching, it’s the learning at home or outside the classroom that motivate your children to learn life’s lessons.

-It’s always challenging to convince your children to do things they don’t want to do and it’s even trickier to stop the from doing things you don’t want them to do.
+It’s always challenging to motivate your children to do things they don’t want to do and it’s even trickier to stop the from doing things you don’t want them to do.

 According to studies, the positive effects of rewards are always short-lived.
 Giving children rewards can be useful to get them to finish an assignment.
 But after a while, it loses its sheen, as children start taking it for granted.
 This is true even if an activity is exciting.
 So long as you pay children with rewards, they enjoy doing an activity but after you stop paying, they don’t enjoy anything.